Bass clarinet: Musical compositions

 Prokofiev wrote parts for the instrument in his Symphonies Nos.
 2–7 and in his ballet Romeo and Juliet.
 Sergei Rachmaninoff used the instrument to great effect in his Symphonies Nos.
 2 and 3 and in his symphonic poem, Isle of The Dead.
 Igor Stravinsky also wrote complex parts for the instrument throughout his career, most prominently in his ballets The Firebird (1910), Petrushka (1911) and The Rite of Spring (1913).

 The bass clarinet has a solo at the opening of the third movement of Ferde Grofé's Grand Canyon Suite.

 In the duet "A Boy Like That" from West Side Story (1957), Leonard Bernstein scored for "the inky sounds of three bass clarinets".

 Early minimalist Steve Reich's Music for 18 Musicians (1976) calls for two bass clarinets, featured prominently in the lower register.
 Used almost percussively, the effect of deep, staccato repetitions, played beneath a static rhythmic drone, is to create a feeling of slowly fluctuating cycles.

+One of the most performed works for Bass Clarinet is Marc Mellits's Black, with over 3,000 performances as of 2024.

 Many modern composers employ the bass along with the contra-alto and contrabass clarinets, such as Esa-Pekka Salonen in his Piano Concerto.
 A great amount of literature can be found in the wind ensemble, in which there is always a part for the instrument.

-There are many important solo pieces, sonatas and concertos for bass clarinet, including:
+There are many important solo pieces, duos, sonatas and concertos for bass clarinet, including: